dioptre/EIT_Firmware/README.md

 # Intro

+* Note: Installation of GCC firmware development environment is here (https://github.com/dioptre/ADuCM350).

+This software has been used and tested on:
+* Linux (Debian Buster, Fedora 28)
+* Segger EDU SWD

+## Build and Install
+* Build using the the "Release" configuration and use "upload.sh" to upload it to your device.
+This version can not be debugged (the Debug configuration can).

-Installation of firmware development environment is in another readme.
-This details the function and operation of the firmware.
+## Details of the function and operation of the firmware.
 Wondering how the impedance measures are made?
 Want to get phase and magnitude out and play with that?
 Want to try different electrode stimulation patterns?
+You're in the right place.

 # Hardware
 This firmware is meant for the Spectra: 32 electrode EIT device, which is also capable of bio-impedance spectroscopy as time series impedance measurements.